My Guided Journey series, #13 of 18.

 The Fear Returns – along with the disappointment.

 In My Guided Journey, the companion journal to Guided, Part Two, Page 13.
 I talk about, The Fear Returns – along with the disappointment.

 Moving into your early teens, you worried about everything now.
 You forgot what you learned with us.
 You forgot who you are.
 In your attempt to fill the void you sought friends.
 They disappointed you time and again.
 After what we had, you expected friendships to be easy.
 So let’s get started…

 You are really feeling the pressure intensify in everything you are doing.
 It’s been building up to this point and your life is not getting easier.
 In fact, you feel lonelier than you ever have before.
 You have friends and they are all feeling this same fear controlling them.
 They are fearful of not being liked, or pretty enough, or smart enough, or good enough.
-Everyone is facing these same insecurities which makes it even more devastating when the mean kids aim their cruel attacks at you.
+Everyone is facing these same insecurities which makes it even more devastating when the mean kids, the bullies aim their cruel attacks at you.
 To them, it’s funny to watch your ego struggle to match or outsmart theirs.

 This is all just a test to see how healthy or unhealthy your ego really is.